rogerburks/ucdNew/README.md

 4. New ideas are on the way for design.
 I would also like to add some features as we go along.
 5. The countries list is suboptimal at the moment, since I am not aware of a way to query `geographical_areas` to build a proper search or autocomplete.
 6. A keywords search is incoming.
+7. The loading wheel stopped working at some point.
+I am not happy about that, but will look at it again once I get time.